aakhil-kassim/nuxt-jwt-auth-demo/README.md

 4. Change the secret value for the JSON Web Token.
 You can generate a sample one with the included script and use it as the value for `APP_JWT_SECRET` in `.env` fle.

     ```sh
-    node ./scripts/generate_secret.js  # I am going to copy the output
+    node ./scripts/generate_secret.js

-    vi .env  # I am going to paste the output in this file
+    # You copy the secret output and paste it in the .env file
+    vi .env
     ```

 5. Start the development server and play around with it!